How to Generate free Wildcard Certificates using Let’s Encrypt (Certbot) on Ubuntu Linux

 Go to your DNS provider portal, add a text record for the string above, and save.

-Wait a few mins before continuing from the prompt.
-Some DNS providers take a while to propagate changes so it may depend on your provider’s platform.
+Wait a few minutes before continuing from the prompt.
+Some DNS providers take a while to propagate changes, which may depend on your provider’s platform.

 After the changes above and Let’s Encrypt can validate that you own the domain, you should see a successful message as below: